-Not only are these cupcakes topped with the prettiest blueberry frosting, but they also happen to be so incredibly delicious too.
+Are You Ready For Your New Favorite Vegan Cupcake Recipe?
 Baking these cupcakes with earl grey and bergamot pairs perfectly with this rich blueberry lemon frosting.
-So let’s jump right to it so I can tell you more about these fabulous Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!
+So let’s jump right to it so I can tell you how to bake these Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!

 The main inspiration behind these cupcakes came from a desire to start baking with Earl Grey.
 The first recipe that really inspired me to do this was these amazing Brown Butter Earl Grey Chocolate Chip Cookie Bars from my friend Joanne at Olive & Mango.
 I love how Earl Grey can compliment so many different flavors from bold chocolates to tart lemons.
 I knew I just had to make earl grey the star of my next cupcake recipe…with the help of some vanilla of course!